DSD begins search for interim superintendent

-Board members voted to declare the position vacant and reviewed policies on qualifications, recruitment and job duties of the superintendent.
+Board members voted to declare the position vacant and reviewed policies on qualifications, recruitment and job duties of the superintendent at a meeting on Thursday.
+The board met again on Monday to take comment on the process and approve a time line to hire an interim superintendent.

-The basic criteria for a interim superintendent is that he or she must licensed administrator in the state of Oregon.
-Acting Superintendent Dennis Engle said that would cover most people who have an administrator’s license in the state, except those with a newly created credential for school principals.

-“There is probably is a case where we would have to do some work with TSPC (Teacher Standards and Practices Commission), but right now I would say that would be pretty darn rare because almost everybody has the older licenses which allow for that,” Engle said.
+The basic qualifications include: Having an Oregon administrative license; master’s or doctorate degree in education; successful teaching experience; and experience as a superintendent or at the district-level administration.

 (0) comments